-- (ed) When Service Is Complete. - (1) Service by mail is complete on mailing. - (2) Service by commercial delivery service is complete when the document is placed in the control of the delivery service.

-- (3) Service by fax is complete on receipt. - (4) Electronic service is complete when the filing party electronically transmits the document to the filing party's EFSP.
-When electronic service is complete after 5:00 p.m. trecipient's time), then the date of service is the next day that is not a Saturday, Sunday, or legal holiday must contain a proof of service in the form of either an acknowledgment of service by the person served or a certificate of service.
-Proof of service may appear on or be affixed attached to the filed document.
-The clerk may permit a document to be filed without proof of service, but will require the proof to be filed promptly.
+- (2) Service by commercial delivery service is complete when the document is placed in the control of the delivery service. - (3) Service by fax is complete on receipt. - (4) Electronic service is complete on transmission of the document to the serving party's electronic filing service provider.
+The electronic filing manager will send confirmation of service to the serving party. - (d) Proof of Service.
+A document presented for filing must contain a proof of service in the form of either an acknowledgment of service by the person served or a certificate of service.
+Proof of service may appear on or be affixed to the filed document.
+The clerk may permit a document to be filed without proof of service, but will require the proof to be filed promptly. - (e) Certificate Requirements.
+A certificate of service must be signed by the person who made the service and must state: - (1) the date and manner of service; - (2) the name and address of each person served; and - (3) if the person served is a party's attorney, the name of the party represented by that attorney.